arathivariar/book-nook/README.md

 ### Images

 All the images are downloaded from the internet and belongs to the respective owners.
 I have used images that are publicly available on websites like Wikipedia.
 I hereby give due credit to the respective owners of all the images.
+_Note:_ The size of the images are part of the intended design.

 # Agile Methodologies